jaebungs/jaebungs/README.md

 # 👋 Hi, I’m Jae Park.

 ### I am a Front End Developer.
-I was a maintance technician fixing automated produciton lines.
-One day I was feeling down and decided to do things that I've always wanted to do (Programming and Writing).
-That is how I started programming journey and I am loving this :relaxed:.
+I use JavaScript and React.
+Currently learning TypeScript.

 <!---
 jaebungs/jaebungs is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.